jhui/jhui.github.io/_posts/2017-03-16-CNN-Convolutional-neural-network.markdown

 The core thinking of CNN is to apply small filters to explore spatial feature.
 The spatial dimension will gradually decrease as we go deep into the network.
 On the other hand, the depth of the feature maps will increase.
 It will eventually reach a stage that spatial locality is less important and we can apply a FC network for final analysis.

-#### Google inceptions
+#### Google inceptions with 1x1 convolution

 In our previous discussion, the convolution filter in each layer is of the same patch size say 3x3.
 To increase the depth of the feature maps, we can apply more filters using the same patch size.
 However, in GoogleNet, it applies a different approach to increase the depth.
 GoogleNet uses different filter patch size for the same layer.
 Here we can have filters with patch size 3x3 and 1x1.
 Don't mistake that a 1x1 filter is doing nothing.
 It does not explore the spatial dimension but it explores the depth of the feature maps.
 For example, in the 1x1 filter below, we convert the RGB channels (depth 3) into two feature maps output.
 The first set of filters generates 8 features map while the second one generates two.
 We can concatenate them to form maps of depth 10.
 The inception idea is to increase the depth of the feature map by concatenating feature maps using different patch size of convolution filters and pooling.
 <div class="imgcap">
 <img src="/assets/cnn/inception.png" style="border:none;width:60%">
 </div>

-#### Non-linearity and optimization
 Inceptions can be considered as one way to introduce non-linearity into the system.
-In many CNN, we can apply similar layers we learned from deep learning after the convolution filters.
-This includes batch normalization and/or ReLU before the pooling for each convolution layer.

 #### Fully connected network